 material's first widespread application in electronics was in the form

 of quartz crystals that were cut along certain axes in order to provide

-as frequency-determining devices in oscillators and as
+as frequency-determining devices in oscillators and as frequency-selective

-applications are now using polycrystalline ceramics for surface acoustic wave (SAW)
+are now using polycrystalline ceramics for surface acoustic wave (SAW)

 where crystals used to claim an exclusive domain.
 This article provides

 a bit of theory of operation as well as application in radio circuits

 using both fundamental and overtone frequencies.